tariqsaidofficial/nfcManager/android/README.md

 - ✅ **Advanced Settings & Customization**:
     - Implemented options for more granular monitoring intervals.
     - **Enhanced Notification Sound Customization**: Users can now pick custom notification sounds from their device storage.
 The settings screen for notification sounds allows for playing/stopping the currently selected sound for preview.
 The "Use System Default Sound" button dynamically changes its appearance based on whether a custom sound is active.
 Sound playback automatically stops when navigating away from the screen, and error handling for sound playback has been improved.
-- 🟡 **UI Testing**: Develop comprehensive UI tests for all screens and critical user flows using Jetpack Compose testing libraries.
+- 🚧 **UI Testing**: Manual UI testing in progress by the developer.
+Automated Jetpack Compose tests to be developed later.
-- 🔄 **Localization**: Prepare and add support for additional languages (e.g., Arabic, Spanish).
+- ✅ **Localization**: Added support for German.
+App now supports English, Arabic, Spanish, French, and German.
+(Further languages like Chinese, Russian, Hindi, Filipino are planned for community contributions).

 ### Phase 3: Performance, Release Preparation & Future Enhancements (Planned)
 - 🟡 **Performance Optimization**: Initial review and planning for profiling CPU, memory, and battery usage (especially the background service) and implementing optimizations.